-Ashok Leyland to Enter Russia with a Local Partner
+Ashok Leyland to enter Russia with a local partner

-Commercial vehicle major Ashok Leyland Ltd will enter the Russian market with a local partner in a year's time, said a top company official.
+Chennai: Commercial vehicle major Ashok Leyland Ltd will enter the Russian market with a local partner in a year's time, said a top company official.

 He also said the company plans to enter the top 10 global commercial vehicle manufacturer's club soon and betting big on its modular platform.

 "We have identified a local assembler in Russia to take our franchise.
 We will enter the Russian market in next 12 months," Dheeraj G. Hinduja, Chairman, told reporters here on Monday.